vsieplus/AI-CS/README.md

 ## Getting started

-If you are mainly interested in generating a stepchart, you can try out some  of the pretrained models at the shiny web app [here](https://vsie.shinyapps.io/ai_custom_step).
+If you are mainly interested in generating a stepchart, you can try out some  of the pretrained models at the shiny web app here [COMING SOON].
 Simply upload an audio file, select the type of chart you'd like, and it will generate a chart for you!
 There are also some useful visualization tools available.

 If you are interested in trying to train your own models, or learning how the project works you can